 Flexible Learning is a broad term for education formats offering increased schedule convenience and personalization, allowing learners to make choices about where, when, and how learning occurs.
 It includes online, hybrid, accelerated/evening adult, and FlexChoice.
 Flexible courses are demanding; students must manage time well and be self motivated to be successful.

 Accelerated, evening adult courses reduce in person classroom time while maintaining course integrity and rigor.
 For example, a typical 3 credit course meets for 4 hours, once a week, for 6 weeks.
 Because of the reduced classroom time, students are expected to complete a wide variety of activities and work on their own time outside of class.
 Accelerated courses are demanding; students must manage time well and be self motivated to be successful.
-For more information, please see the Accelerated Learning FAQ's or register to attend an Information Session.
+For more information, please see the Accelerated Learning FAQ's.

 Hybrid courses at Madison College combine the best of traditional face-to-face teaching with innovative online learning methods.
 Students will be expected to attend scheduled face-to-face class sessions, but the number and/or length of the classroom time will vary depending on the nature of the course and the instructor.
 As little as 1/3 or as much as 3/4 of the traditional classroom instruction will be replaced with the online instructional methods.
 The online instruction component will promote student engagement through enhanced interaction with course material.
 For more information, please see the Hybrid Learning page.